prathmeshthakkar/Binaural-Localisation-Max-MSP/README.md

 # Binaural-Localisation-Max-MSP
-Resources for conducting a binaural localisation test using pre-recorded HRTFs
+Resources for conducting a binaural localisation test using pre-recorded HRTFs.
+This repository was created for assessment purposes and is accompanied by the dissertation titled 'Investigating the correlation between Localisation Accuracy and Subjective Impression of Envelopment of Individualised and Non-Individualised HRTFs used for Binaural Audio Synthesis.' submitted by the author at The University of Salford, Manchester in May 2019.

+Users are free to use the contents as they please so long as they appropriately reference this repository.